gyliu513/langX101/fastmcp/auth/README.md

-# FastMCP Auth Example
+# FastMCP Auth Reference

-A simple FastMCP (Model Context Protocol) server and client example that demonstrates basic MCP functionality with JWT authentication and a greeting tool.
+A reference implementation of FastMCP with JWT authentication, based on the example from [FastMCP issue #963](https://github.com/jlowin/fastmcp/issues/963).

 ## Prerequisites